Date: February 2013

 (1) A USGS employee is not allowed to volunteer to perform the duties of the official assignment in order to avoid any violation of the Fair Labor Standards Act or to avoid the perception that the employee is being asked to volunteer time in lieu of overtime compensation.
 This guidance pertains to both exempt and nonexempt employees.

-(2) An employee of a Federal agency other than the USGS may volunteer to perform any duties for which he or she is qualified, including those which are the same as or similar to his or her official duties.
+(2) An employee of a Federal agency other than the USGS may volunteer to perform any duties for which they are qualified, including those which are the same as or similar to their official duties.